 Jewellery accounts for the single largest use of gold in the world today.
 Mined in dangerous conditions with devastating environmental impacts, jewellery is plagued with ethical concerns.

 Check out Fairtrade Gold pioneer Harriet Kelsall’s jewellery collection and make a positive difference through your purchase.
-Or take a look at beautiful engagement rings at CRED Jewellery.
-For something extra special and bespoke, visit Anna Loucah who handcrafts each of her unique pieces.
+For something extra special and bespoke, visit Anna Loucah fine jewellery who handcrafts each of her unique pieces.

 Other uses for gold include gold bars and coins, electronics and even dentistry!